MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_close_call_complete.md

 Specifies the handle to the client's per-party context area for the last remaining party on the
      client-created VC representing a multipoint connection.
 Otherwise, this parameter is <b>NULL</b>.

-##### - Status.NDIS_STATUS_SUCCESS

-The call manager has successfully closed the call that existed on the given VC and deactivated
-       the VC.

-##### - Status.NDIS_STATUS_XXX

-The call manager failed the request to close the call for some CM-determined reason, and NDIS
-       propagated the status returned by its
-       <a href="..\ndis\nc-ndis-protocol_cm_close_call.md">ProtocolCmCloseCall</a> function to
-       the client.

 ## -returns